roadtocode4u/spaceship/docs/icp/18-text-align-font-family/18-text-align-font-family.md

 ## Font Family

 The `font-family` property is used to specify the font family for the text content of an element.
 It allows you to define a prioritized list of font families to be used for rendering the text.
+If the first font is not available, the browser will try the next one in the list, and so on.

 **Example :**